Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 prefix before lookup.

-Because CIDVV correlation is also scoped by the called number and a short validity window, collisions among rightmost-12-digit payloads are expected to be rare.
+Because CIDVV correlation is also scoped by the called number and a short validity window, collisions among rightmost 12-digit payload values are expected to be rare.
 Implementations SHOULD nevertheless treat ambiguous or colliding state as unsuccessful or indeterminate rather than risk false-positive validation.